What we do

 How we are funded

 mjf is a not-for-profit, registered charity.
-We receive modest funding from Manchester City Council and Arts Council England to enable us to programme a broad, eclectic repertoire not dictated by purely commercial considerations and to keep prices affordable for all, including a number of free events designed to recruit new lovers of the artform for the future.
-An Economic Impact Study undertaken by Manchester Business School in 2013 reported that mjf generated nearly £7 for every £1 of public subsidy representing a very sound return on investment.
+We receive modest funding from Manchester City Council and Arts Council England and other funders.
+This enables us to programme a broad, eclectic repertoire not dictated by purely commercial considerations and to keep prices affordable for all, including a number of free events designed to recruit new lovers of the artform for the future.
+An Economic Impact Study undertaken by Manchester Business School in 2013 reported that mjf generated nearly £7 for every £1 of public subsidy – representing a very sound return on investment.

-Despite attracting large, enthusiastic and loyal audiences, Jazz remains the Cinderella of arts funding.
-The number of people attending a jazz event in a typical year stands at around 2.7M, way ahead of opera at 1.7M yet funding for opera in 2015-16 will be around £59M against funding for jazz of under £4M.
-Classical music’s audience is larger than jazz at 3.3M but its subsidy runs at around £17M.
-Whatever the varied opinions as to why this is the case, the situation is unlikely to change any time soon and our existing public subsidy, though very gratefully received, is also diminishing.
+Despite attracting large, enthusiastic and loyal audiences, jazz remains the Cinderella of arts funding.
+The number of people attending a jazz event in a typical year stands at around £2.7m, way ahead of opera at £1.7m.
+Yet funding for opera in 2015-16 was around £59m – compare this against funding for jazz, which was under £4m.
+Classical music’s audience is larger than jazz at 3.3m, but its subsidy runs at around £17m.
+Whatever the varied opinions as to why this is the case, the situation is unlikely to change any time soon and our existing public subsidy, though earned and very gratefully received, is also diminishing.

-So we must look to ways of extending our networks more deeply in the local community to benefit from the potential of new relationships and what these might bring to the organisation culturally and politically as well as financially.
+So we must look to ways of extending our networks more deeply in the local community, in order to benefit from the potential of new relationships and from what these might bring to the organisation – culturally and politically, as well as financially.

 How you can help

-Artist led by a small team of dedicated, knowledgeable and experienced staff the annual programme offers an average of 80 events featuring over 500 musicians at 10 venues, playing to over 20,000 ticket-buyers and welcoming over 60,000 visitors to the Festival Square & Pavilion in the heart of the city centre.
+Artist-led by a small team of dedicated, knowledgeable and experienced staff, the annual programme offers an average of 80 events (over 100 in 2017!) featuring over 500 musicians at 12 venues, playing to over 20,000 ticket-buyers and welcoming over 60,000 visitors to the festival hub in the heart of the city centre.